chrisdegutis/ad-domain-deployment/README.md

 <hr><br>

 <b>Step 3</b>
 <p>Next, create the Domain Controller virtual machine (VM) using Windows Server 2025 Datacenter.
-Set the computer name to <b>dc-1</b> and place the virtual machine in the <b>Active-Directory-Lab</b> Resource Group.
+Set the computer name to <b>dc-1</b>, region to <b>East US 2</b> and place the virtual machine in the <b>Active-Directory-Lab</b> Resource Group.
 This virtual machine will host Active Directory Domain Services (AD DS) and will manage authentication, users, and resources within the domain.
+<br><br>
 When configuring the virtual machine, create an Administrator account with a username and password that will be used to log into the system via Remote Desktop.
 Click Next to Networking and ensure the virtual machine is connected to the <b>Active-Directory-VNet</b> Virtual Network created earlier so it can communicate with other machines in the environment.
 Then click Review & Create.</p>
 <img width="800" height="1861" alt="image" src="https://github.com/user-attachments/assets/980ddf0d-477d-4d7b-b4c6-5992e875c13b" />
 <img width="800" height="1847" alt="image" src="https://github.com/user-attachments/assets/f2e47d83-68fb-4e5c-bf7c-0bbbbec26bd8" />
 <hr><br>